 In Canada, expert document attestation (authentication and legalization) services are available if you are unable to handle the process yourself, if you need your documents processed quickly, or if you simply want an expert to handle the process on your behalf.
 We are the leading document attestation service in Canada, processing many thousands of documents for our clients each year.

-Using our document attestation services will save you several weeks of processing time.
-We manage all aspects of the process for you, often returning your attested documents in as little as a few days.
+Using our document attestation services can save you valuable processing time.
+We manage all aspects of the process on your behalf.
 Contact us to discuss your documents and have your questions answered.
 Call us toll-free at 1-888-433-1011, or send us an online request.